 Paralegal Efficiency

 Paralegals preparing deposition digests can use the AI-generated summary as a starting framework, then refine and verify against the certified transcript when it arrives.
-This can reduce digest preparation time by half or more.
+That can cut digest preparation time by half or more.

 Important Limitations and Ethical Considerations

 Accuracy: AI transcription is highly accurate but not perfect.
-Legal proceedings demand precision — a misheard "did not" versus "did" can change the meaning of testimony entirely.
+Legal proceedings demand precision.
+A misheard "did not" versus "did" can flip the meaning of testimony entirely.
 Always verify critical passages against the video recording, and never cite an AI-generated transcript as if it were a certified record.

 Confidentiality: Deposition content is often confidential and may be subject to protective orders.
-Ensure that your use of any transcription tool complies with your firm's data security policies and any applicable court orders.
-Review VidNotes' privacy and data handling practices to ensure they meet your requirements.
+Make sure your use of any transcription tool complies with your firm's data security policies and any applicable court orders.
+Review VidNotes' privacy and data handling practices to confirm they meet your requirements.

 Not court-admissible: AI-generated transcripts cannot be filed with the court or used as official records.
-They are internal work product for case preparation only.
+They're internal work product for case preparation only.

-Speaker identification: VidNotes does not label speakers by name.
-In a deposition with questioning attorney, defending attorney, and witness, you will need to annotate who is speaking based on context and timestamps.
+Speaker identification: VidNotes doesn't label speakers by name.
+In a deposition with questioning attorney, defending attorney, and witness, you'll need to annotate who's speaking based on context and timestamps.

 When to Use Certified Transcription Services